List of irredentist claims or disputes: Lebanon

 The Lebanese nationalism incorporates irredentist views seeking to unify all the lands of ancient Phoenicia around present day Lebanon.
 This comes from the fact that present day Lebanon, the Mediterranean coast of Syria, and northern Israel is the area that roughly corresponds to ancient Phoenicia and as a result the majority of the Lebanese people identify with the ancient Phoenician population of that region.
 The proposed Greater Lebanese country includes Lebanon, Mediterranean coast of Syria, and Northern Israel.

 Mongolia

 The irredentist idea that advocates cultural and political solidarity of Mongols.
 The proposed territory usually includes the independent state of Mongolia, the Chinese regions of Inner Mongolia (Southern Mongolia) and Dzungaria (in Xinjiang), and the Russian subjects of Buryatia.
 Sometimes Tuva and the Altai Republic are included as well.

 Nepal

-Greater Nepal involves the incorporation of the territories won by the Kingdom of Nepal at its greatest extent back to the Federal Democratic Republic of Nepal.

-Pakistan

-Pakistani irredentism involves the incorporations of Muslim majority lands of British India under Pakistan.
-This is most notable in the conflict in the Jammu and Kashmir state, a Muslim majority state divided between Pakistan and India.
+A irredentist concept in Nepal, which claims current Indian and Bangladeshi territories beyond Nepal's present-day boundaries.
+These claims typically include the areas controlled by Nepal between 1791 and 1816, a period that ended with the Anglo-Nepalese War and the signing of Sugauli Treaty.
+In addition, extensive territories in the present-day Indian states of Uttar Pradesh, Bihar, West Bengal and some parts of Bangladesh are also included in the claims of the activist organisation Greater Nepal Nationalist Front, which demands the "return" of these territories to Nepal.